Lesson video

 The air reeked of ill-intent.

-The first sorcerer of hisses, "Come closer sisters."
-So, we could do as the three venomous women gathered together, they shrieked and wailed in excitement.
+'" So we could do, as the three venomous women gathered together, comma, they shrieked and wailed in excitement.

-I've turned those two simple sentences into a complex sentence using the subordinating conjunction, as.
+I've turned those two simple sentences into a complex sentence using the subordinating conjunction as.

 With a rasping breath, they huddled together.

-I've added a fronted adverbial of manner.
+I've added a front adverbial of manner.

-All around, a fronted adverbial of place.
+All around comma, a fronted adverbial of place.

 Okay, and finally, let's edit vocabulary.

-Let's just have a quick fidget on our chairs or on the carpet.
+Let's just have a quick fidget on our chairs or on the carpet, maybe give your arms a little shake.

-(exhales) Right, last one, peer editing for vocabulary.
+Right, last one, peer editing for vocabulary.

 When we edit language, we carefully review and make changes to words and phrases.